bamaer/pdi-marklogic/README.md

 - Host - The MarkLogic Server hostname
 - Port - MarkLogic REST API port (use 8000 by default)
 - Database - Type 'Documents', or your preferred MarkLogic database name (must already exist)
-- Authentication scheme - 'digest' by default in MarkLogic Server
+- Authentication scheme - 'digest' by default in MarkLogic Server (This field is only visible via the database Wizard interface)
 - Username - access username
 - Password - access password

 When configuring one of the individual steps, you will type in the below fields:-

-- Connection - Browse to the connection, or create one by clicking 'Wizard'
+- Connection - Browse to the connection, or create one by clicking 'Wizard' (NOT 'New')
 - Collection name field - Which PDI field holds the collection name
 - Format field - High level MarkLogic Format - XML, JSON, TEXT, BINARY (Default: JSON)
 - Content Type field - MIME type of the document (Default: application/json)